 The most recent version of the Marine Band case has the design on the top reduced in size once more:

-The most recent changed was made in 2011, when sealed combs were introduced.
-These have a clear finish, rather than the tradtional yellow/orange paint on the front and black paint on the ends and rear of the comb.
+The most recent changes were made around 2011, when sealed combs were introduced.
+These have a clear finish, rather than the traditional yellow/orange paint on the front and black paint on the ends and rear of the comb.
 Shortly after then, the "A440" was dropped and other small changes made to the designs on the cover.

 As I mentioned at the start of this article, there have been many other models made with the name Marine Band.
 There are a couple of them I would like to mention here are they both also bore the model number 1896.
 One is the Centennial Edition Marine Band which, as it's name suggests, was introduced in 1996 to mark the 100th anniversary of the introduction of the Marine Band harmonica.
 It was identical to the standard Marine Band 1896, except that it was gold finished and came in a special box.

-However, despite all these improvements, the Marine Band MS lasted for less than a decade, compared with eleven decades and counting of the hand made version.
+However, despite all these improvements, the Marine Band MS lasted for less than a decade, compared with twelve decades (and counting) of the hand made version.